 Its a good idea to also prepare yourself for a wide range of responses.
 It's likely your own initial reactions to your diagnosis were varied, and if you didn’t know how to react, chances are the people around you won’t know either.
 Try not to read into first responses, as many will need a little time to get used to the idea.
 Anticipating possible responses can help make it easier to face those moments.

 Try thinking through potential reactions — both those you hope to avoid and those you’d like to receive.
 Some examples include fear, discomfort, confusion, pity, anger, avoidance, support, love, understanding and sympathy.
 This can help you to prepare to respond to those and not necessarily take them too personally.

 Some reactions may surprise you — good and bad.
 Situations like this can bring out the worst in people, but they can also bring out the best in people you would never have expected to count on for assistance.
 You may, in fact, find that telling people is an amazing relief and yields a tremendous amount of support.
 Check out our article on “Addressing Comments at Work” for more ideas on how to handle such conversations.

 Other Tips on How to Tell Your Coworkers

 - If you’re telling just one or two colleagues, create a comfortable, private environment in which to tell them.

 - Reveal only as much as you want to in a straightforward manner.
 People will take their cues from how you present yourself.

-- Give them a chance to ask some questions, if you’re comfortable, let them know they can ask you questions.
+- If you’re comfortable, let them know they can ask you questions.
 As you know only too well, some people have no experience with cancer and don’t know what you’re facing, this doesn't mean they don't want to understand better!